-Following receipt of a Formal Complaint, the OSC contacts the respondent to provide information about the complaint: i.
-The respondent will be given ten business days to prepare a written response to the Formal Complaint.
+Following receipt of a Formal Complaint, the OSC contacts the respondent to provide information about the complaint:

+i.
+The respondent will be given ten business days to prepare a written response to the

+Formal Complaint.
 The respondent may waive the right to this ten day period to request an expedited hearing.
-The waiver must be submitted in writing to the OSC. ii.
-The respondent's response should include the name of the respondent's advisor, the names of any witnesses the respondent will call at the hearing, and copies of any documents that the respondent will present at the hearing.
+The waiver must be submitted in writing to the OSC.

-iii.
-Once the respondent has been presented with a Formal Complaint, unless the Chair provides an exception, the respondent's academic transcript will not be released either to the respondent or to any third party pending the resolution of the Formal Complaint.
+- ii.
+The respondent will be required to certify that his or her written response is his or her own original work and the respondent must cite sources, editors, and collaborators appropriately. - iii.
+The respondent's response should include the name of the respondent's advisor, the names of any witnesses the respondent will call at the hearing, and copies of any documents that the respondent will present at the hearing. - iv.
+Once the respondent has been presented with a Formal Complaint, unless the Chair provides an exception, the respondent's academic transcript will not be released either to the respondent or to any third party pending the resolution of the Formal Complaint. - v.

-iv.
 The respondent will not graduate if subject to a pending COD Formal Complaint in which the Chair, after consultation with the Chancellor, determines the Formal Complaint alleges sufficiently serious allegations.

-IX.
-Hearing Procedures
+X. Hearing Procedures